I’ve been asked by a number of you to share more about our family’s homeschooling, and specifically how I make it all “work”.

 I’ve talked before about how spending money on “help” requires us to consider the delicate balance between time and money.
-I know not everyone can afford to make the same choices, but I’m very grateful for these 90 minutes a day.
+I know not everyone can afford to make the same choices, but I’m so very grateful that I have these 90 minutes a day.

 The other big change to our schedule is that my husband is teaching math to my 10 year-old.
-I’m gonna be honest and say, math is not my strongest subject.
-I can handle elementary math, but it’s probably a good idea to have my husband step in now before things get more complicated.
+I may be great at calculating savings, but in general, math is not my strongest subject.
+Elementary math is fine, but it’s probably a good idea to have my husband step in now before things get more complicated anyway.

-(For those who have asked about limudei kodesh, we’ve had tutors working with our sons since the beginning of our homeschooling.
-I teach them Hebrew k’riyah and modern/conversational Hebrew.)
+For those who have asked about limudei kodesh, we’ve had tutors working with our sons since the beginning of our homeschooling.
+I teach them lashon — Hebrew k’riyah and modern/conversational Hebrew.

-By 12:30, when I’m ready to start teaching, my boys have already gotten half of their daily schedule checked off.
-This is a huge relief for me – as not only does it mean I have more time to work uninterrupted, but I also feel less of that perfection pressure.
+By 12:30 or 1:00, when I’m ready to start teaching, my boys have already gotten half of their daily schedule checked off.
+This is a huge relief for me — as not only does it mean I have more time to work uninterrupted, but I also feel less of that perfection pressure.

 The other thing we’ve done, schedule-wise, is decide that we are schooling four days a week, Monday thru Thursday, and Fridays are field trip day.
 At least twice a month, I’ll schedule something that requires a bit of driving.
 It’s good for my homebody self to get out of my comfort zone sometimes — and invariably the “experience” part of schooling makes the biggest impression on my children.